CCPC Logo

 Visit Website

 United States Department of Agriculture's Natural Resources Conservation Service-Pennsylvania The purpose of this program is to undertake emergency measures, including the purchase of flood plain easements, to prevent runoff and soil erosion in order to safeguard lives and property from floods, drought, and erosion on any watershed whenever natural occurrence(s) cause a sudden impairment of the watershed.
 Eligible applicants include municipalities, counties, and conservation districts.
-All applications must be submitted within 10 days of the disaster.
-For non-emergency situations, all applications must be submitted within 60 days of the disaster.
-There is no county specific information regarding funding.
+Sponsors must submit a formal request for assistance within 60 days of the disaster occurrence, or 60 days from the date when access to the sites becomes available.

 Growing Greener Plus